atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 \
 .
 201'
-“You will not be very wretched, I “believe, ” replied she; “you will Soon “forget me : you will not, in a little “while, remiember that you ever knew “me.”
+“You will not be very wretched, I “believe, " replied she; “you will Soon “forget me : you will not, in a little “while, remiember that you ever knew “me."
 ✓
 “Indeed, indeed, you wrong me,
 4
-“Miss Selby, ” answered he “but I “am doubly unfortunate, by not hav“ “it in my power to make a more “agreeable offer, by not being able to convince you that I shall really be “very unhappy on the breaking off a “connedlion which has afforded me So “much pleasure.”
+“Miss Selby, " answered he “but I “am doubly unfortunate, by not hav“ “it in my power to make a more “agreeable offer, by not being able to convince you that I shall really be “very unhappy on the breaking off a “connedlion which has afforded me So “much pleasure."
 XI

 Fanny' was Silent: she could not,